 When we talk to professional services firms, we hear fear and concern from client-facing professionals about the feedback process.
-They’re afraid their clients may not think as highly of them as they think they do.
+All too often, many firms are taking client feedback personally.
+Often afraid to pursue the practice at all due to fears of needing to change a process, or learning a client doesn't think too highly of them.

-These fears are typically unfounded.
-If a client is dissatisfied with the service or deliverables they are receiving, they won’t be a client for long.
+These fears are common but unfounded.
+If a client is dissatisfied with the service or deliverables they are receiving, they won’t be a client for too much longer.
 And, if a client takes the time to give feedback, they’re providing you with an opportunity to address their concerns.
-Wouldn’t you like to know if your client has concerns so you can do something about them?
+Wouldn’t you like to know if your client has concerns so you can do something to keep them around?

 If a client gives you a 3.5, 0.5 below “met expectations,” don’t get defensive, be inquisitive.
-Ask yourself, or the project manager, “I wonder why they gave us a 3.5?”
+Ask yourself, or the project manager, “Why did they give us a 3.5?”
+Be proactive, not reactive.

 Proactively reach out to the client to inquire about why they gave you a 3.5.
 What were their expectations?
 How did we fail to meet those expectations?
 What can we do to better align moving forward?

 Consider all the service professionals in your firm.
-While they are all delivering services to your clients, each of your clients is receiving a unique experience and has different perceptions about the experience they are receiving from your team.
+While they are all delivering services to your clients, each of your clients is receiving a unique experience with different perceptions about the experience they are receiving from your team.

 And for you and your company, it’s not about knowing that you received a client feedback score of 3.7 or an NPS (Net Promotor Score) of 9, it’s about knowing why each client gave the score they gave.